 Today, though, the experience of dealing with paper is not great.
 And it’s costing companies time, money and talent.
 According to IDC, the typical worker will spend a frustrating one-third of every workday searching for documents, sifting through emails, copying and pasting information and doing countless manual tasks.
 Each will use a staggering 10,000 sheets of copy paper every year.
 Those sheets that don’t end up crumpled in the recycling bin will be copied between 9 and 11 times.
 And for every 12 filing cabinets, an additional employee is required to maintain them.
 Bad for employees, bad for business.
 But it doesn’t have to be that way.

 E-signatures are simple.
 Their impact is powerful.

-According to consensus research from Forrester, Aberdeen, and Smart Selling Tools, organizations that adopt digital document workflows and e-signatures say it’s technology they can’t live without.
-The convenience, efficiency, ease of use, and security are just some of the benefits that have positively impacted the way early adopters operate.
-And since the technology touches all verticals, departments, and business units within an organization, the improvements are equally felt throughout the entire company.
+According to consensus research from Forrester, Aberdeen and Smart Selling Tools, organisations that adopt digital document workflows and e-signatures say it’s technology they can’t live without.
+The convenience, efficiency, ease of use and security are just some of the benefits that have positively impacted the way early adopters operate.
+And since the technology touches all verticals, departments and business units within an organisation, the improvements are equally felt throughout the entire company.

-In fact, according to Forrester, when you integrate all-digital documents into your processes, your organization can save an average of $175 on paper costs per worker, per year, and cut time spent working on documents by 50 hours per worker, per year.
+In fact, according to Forrester, when you integrate all-digital documents into your processes, your organisation can save an average of $175 on paper costs per worker, every year and cut time spent working on documents by 50 hours per worker, every year.
 E-signatures can you save an average of 1.3 hours and $11 per signing transaction.
-And, because digital documents can be password-protected, standardized, and tracked, your organization can save $150 per user, per year through improved security and compliance.
+And, because digital documents can be password-protected, standardised and tracked, your organisation can save $150 per user, every year through improved security and compliance.

 Meet the experts who are leading the way.